Pro Wrestling Report

 The Pro Wrestling Report is a weekly sports talk radio and television program.
-It was first broadcast on March 18, 1998 and was a weekly ESPN radio show and television show on the My 24 channel.
+It was first broadcast on March 18, 1998 and was a weekly ESPN radio show and television series, carried by WAUK and WCGV-TV under brokered programming arrangements in Milwaukee.
 PWR is produced by Dameon Nelson and is based out of Milwaukee, Wisconsin.
 Nelson announced the closure of PWR on April 28, 2018, but the show returned in March 2020 on YouTube and FITE TV.